MicrosoftDocs/security/ransomware/protect-against-ransomware.md

     Trying to do everything at once can be overwhelming, but some items can naturally be done in parallel.
 Staff on different teams can be working on tasks at the same time (e.g. backup team, endpoint team, identity team), while also driving for completion of the phases in priority order.

 The items in the implementation checklists are in the recommended order of prioritization, not a technical dependency order.

-Use the checklists to confirm and modify your existing configuration as needed and in a way that works within your organization.
+Use the checklists to confirm and modify your existing configuration as needed and in a way that works in your organization.
 For example, in the most important backup element, you backup some systems, but they may not be offline/immutable, or you may not test the full enterprise restore procedures, or you may not have backups of critical business systems or critical IT systems like Active Directory Domain Services (AD DS) domain controllers.

 >[!Note]
 >See the [3 steps to prevent and recover from ransomware (September 2021)](https://www.microsoft.com/security/blog/2021/09/07/3-steps-to-prevent-and-recover-from-ransomware/) Microsoft security blog post for an additional summary of this process.
 >

+## Set up ransomware prevention right now

+The steps are:

 ### Phase 1.
-Prepare your recovery plan
+Prepare your ransomware recovery plan

 This phase is designed to [minimize the monetary incentive from ransomware attackers](protect-against-ransomware-phase1.md) by making it: